CLM implementation doesn't have tobe a multi-year project.

-How to plan, deploy, and optimize a contract lifecycle management system — from business case through post-launch optimization.
+How to plan, deploy, and optimize a contract lifecycle management system, from business case through post-launch.

 What Is CLM and Why Implement It?

-Contract lifecycle management (CLM) covers the full life of a contract: authoring, negotiation, execution, compliance monitoring, and renewal or termination.
-Without CLM, organizations face scattered contracts in shared drives, missed renewals, untracked obligations, and manual compliance monitoring.
+Contract lifecycle management covers the full life of a contract: authoring, negotiation, execution, compliance monitoring, and renewal or termination.
+Without CLM, contracts end up scattered across shared drives, missed renewals go untracked, and compliance monitoring stays manual.

 50–70%